User permission framework

 • Creating private chat rooms

-• Creating public meeting rooms
+• Creating group chat rooms

 These permissions are set globally, inherited by all users and can be overwritten by admin for specific users.